 - This will certainly reduce the fatigue effect that takes place during continuous 3 days of examination.

 - The inclusion of entirely new stage I paper I along with its marks inclusion towards final ranking will definitely increase the toughness of this exam.

 Importance of Coachings

-- Importance of coachings will probably increase.
+- The importance of coachings will probably increase.
 This is because of stage-I paper-I. Most of the topics included in this paper aren’t taught during engineering courses.
 Since these topics are taken from varied fields ranging from design, management to ethics, a single consolidated source of knowledge is hard to find.

-- However, students doing self study shouldn’t get disheartened as these topics can be studied from internet based sources.
+- However, students doing self-study shouldn’t get disheartened as these topics can be studied from internet based sources.
 Moreover, I expect some good books to crop up by the end of this year.

 IAS (Civil Services) Preparation